Big Joe’s Vineyard Lobster Rolls [Recipe]

 To Prepare The Lobster Salad:

 If using live lobsters, steam them.
 Be careful, you don’t want them to get over cooked, they’ll get tough.
-I like steam better than boil because I think the meat remains moist and doesn’t get as rubbery and flavorless than when boiled.
+I like steam better than boil because I think the meat remains moist and doesn’t get as rubbery and flavorless as when boiled.

 Let cool at room temperature.
 Use a cleaver or cracker to crack and remove the meat from the claws, knuckles, and tails.
 Don’t forget to remove the cartilage from the claws and the intestines from the tails of the cooked meat.

-Cut the meat into ½ – ¾ inch dice as I like the bigger pieces.
+Cut the meat into ½ – ¾ inch dice, as I like the bigger pieces.
 Combine the lobster, celery, vinegar, mayonnaise, dill and the scallions.
 Season with salt and pepper.
 Cover with plastic wrap and chill for 30 minutes to 1 hour.

 Preheat the oven to 400.
-On a cookie sheet lay out the hot dog buns.
+On a cookie sheet, lay out the hot dog buns.
 Split each from the top (if not already split).
 Butter both sides of each bun.
 Place them in the oven and toast for about 3-5 minutes until golden brown.
 When the buns are ready, stuff them with the chilled lobster salad.